anushka369/HackerRank/README.md

 ---

-## 🤝 Contribution
+## Contributing 🤝

-This repository is a personal learning project, but contributions and suggestions are welcome! <br> If you find any improvements, feel free to create a pull request.
+Contributions and suggestions are welcome!
+If you find any improvements, feel free to create a pull request.
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your feature/bug fix.

+3. Commit your changes and submit a pull request.

 ---